-“Often,” Ann Mei observes, “We think of innovation as the thing we’re trying to do -- and so we hold hackathons or contests, to invent something that no one has thought it before.
+“Often,” Chang observes, “We think of innovation as the thing we’re trying to do -- and so we hold hackathons or contests, to invent something that no one has thought it before.
 But I believe that most of the good ideas that can transform our lives probably have already been thought of somewhere.
 The question is, how do we create the right systems and culture that will nurture those and help them thrive and become mainstream so that they can have massive impact?”
+[Chang, A.M., in-person interview by Policy Design Lab, July 7, 2016]

 Why a CINO is essential:

 If the agency’s top priority is delivering stronger results for the dollar, Chang argues, innovation is absolutely key to continue to move the needle: “Otherwise, most organizations have a tendency to stick with lower risk, proven approaches.
-The incentives are often to stick with the tried-and-true solutions that you won’t get in trouble for.”
+The incentives are often to stick with the tried-and-true solutions that you won’t get in trouble for” [Chang, A.M., in-person interview by Policy Design Lab, July 7, 2016]

 Agency leadership faces so many different pressures, it’s key to have an innovation leader focused on building momentum for innovation and constantly trying to bend the curve in its direction.
 Even better yet to have a separate innovation team, as USAID does – because it generates more critical mass, bringing together best practices, and helping to evangelize across the organization.
 “It’s much harder,” she observes, “When people are trying to work in isolation to push the boulder up a hill rather than having a team and space to innovate together.”
+[Chang, A.M., in-person interview by Policy Design Lab, July 7, 2016]

-4. Matthew Dunne, Department of Energy (DOE)Background:
+4. Matthew Dunne, former Strategic Innovations Officer, Department of Energy (DOE)

+[Case derived from Dunne, M., phone interview with Policy Design Lab, July 18.
+2016]

+Background:

 While not designated as a CINO, Matthew Dunne played two key innovation leadership roles at DOE.
 He was hired from the private sector, with a background working in a law firm work on international business litigation and counseling.
 He first served as the Acting Chief Counsel for then-nascent Advanced Research Projects Agency for Energy (ARPA-E) from 2010 to 2012.
-His transformative work in launching ARPA-E and codifying effective processes was recognized both internally by DOE and externally by industry, leading to his recruitment by the Assistant Secretary for Energy Efficient and Renewable Energy (EERE) and led a comprehensive transformation of the office.
+He was subsequently recruited to be chief of operations and strategic innovations officer by the Assistant Secretary for Energy Efficient and Renewable Energy (EERE) and led a comprehensive transformation of the office.

 Key accomplishments:

-He helped successfully launch ARPA-E, functioning (with support of agency leadership) as the acting COO.
+He helped support the launch of ARPA-E, functioning (with support of agency leadership) as the acting COO.
 There’s no handbook on how to launch an agency, but Matthew influenced the creation of its organizational structure.

 When Dunne came on board, ARPA-E had a small staff and had only been in existence for less than a year.
-ARPA-E received $400 million allocated through the Source].
-The agency’s resources focused on launching the first funding solicitation, and winnowing approximately 3,700 applications to about 30 or so projects that would receive funding.
+ARPA-E received $400 million allocated through the 2009 American Recovery and Reinvestment Act. [“ARPA-E Budget,” ARPA-E.] The agency’s resources focused on launching the first funding solicitation, and winnowing approximately 3,700 applications to about 30 or so projects that would receive funding.
 Dunne helped develop a document template and institutionalized processes to streamline funding awards.
 As a result, EERE generally contracted awards within roughly 60 days, which received positive reception in industry.